Queen of Mahishmathi: Plot

+Five years later

 Gundu Ramu serves the imprisoned Somadeva, Akhila forgives Sivagami releasing the true reason why Sivagami killed Akhila's father Thimma.
 Under Somadeva's advice, she is asked to do sex with Bjjaladeva to produce a child and cause tension in the family.
 Sivagami gives birth to a child.
 Somadeva is murdered by Uthanga, who had been a spy of Pattaraya for the past 5 years.
 Sivagami and Raghava attempt to coup Mahishmathi but results in Raghava hanging.
 Mekhala is driven out of Mahishmathi and Mahadeva's eyesight is restored.
 Bjjaldeva gets stuck in the undergrounds of Mahishmathi.
 The underground mine is flooded by Kattapa who was instructed by Somadeva before he died.
 Mahadeva becomes Maharaja, with the titular name Vikramadeva.
 Kalakeyas attempt to attack Mahishmathi but fail to do so, they are let free by Mahadeva.
 Mahadeva gives Ally a few villages to her.
 Achi Nagamma with the last Garuda Pakshi sacrifices her life to the volcano and it erupts.
 Mahadeva saves his brother but dies due to the volcano.
 Akhila is poisoned but she still gave birth to her child, Chitraveni was killed and Mekhala and Pattaraya are hanged.
 Kattapa names the two children as Amarendra Baahubali, known to be greatest fighter in the history of Mahishmathi and Bhallaladev, known for killing Amarendra, and Sivagami acts as the reigning monarch till her sons are all grown up.